Agencies Responsible for regulating drones in the United Kingdom (UK)

 How to apply for an operational authorization

-Please complete the online application form and submit the following documents (the application form will lead you through the process):
+Please complete the online application form.
+Submit the following documents (the application form will lead you through the process):

 Applications including the UAS operators’ risk assessment: